CGAL 6.1 - dD Frechet Distance

 decides if the Fréchet distance between two polylines is larger than a given bound.

 Both functions have as template parameter a traits class defining the dimension and the point type.
-The traits classes have as template parameter a kernel.
-This may be a kernel such as Simple_cartesian
+The traits classes have as template parameter a kernel, model of the concept Kernel

-The algorithms in this package are an adaption of the implementation of a SoCG/JoCG paper.
-In particular, the implementation can decide non-difficult cases very fast while for difficult cases it still has the quadratic running time guarantee of the classical Fréchet distance algorithm by Alt and Godau.
-This is achieved by using fast filtering methods and a divide and conquer algorithm with pruning rules on the free-space diagram.
+The algorithms in this package are an adaption of the implementation of [1] and [2].
+In particular, the implementation can decide non-difficult cases very fast while for difficult cases it still has the quadratic running time guarantee of the classical Fréchet distance algorithm by Alt and Godau cgalCite{ag-cfdbt-95}.
+This is achieved by using fast bounding box filtering methods and a divide and conquer algorithm with pruning rules on the free-space diagram.

-In the examples we use different kernels to illustrate that the functions work as well for inexact or exact kernels.
+In the examples we use different kernels to illustrate that the functions can be used with either inexact or exact kernels.

 The following example shows how we can use is_Frechet_distance_larger()